Learn about all the Colorado Tree Coalition programs with this narrated PowerPoint presentation created by Susan Hardin.

-- Xcel Veg Management Grant Cover Letter 2017 (pdf)
+- CTC-Xcel Veg Mgmt Grant Cover Letter 2021

 Colorado Tree Coalition Grant Recipients

-The Colorado Tree Coalition awarded nearly $50,000 to 17 organizations in 2016.
-Along with matching funds provided by the grant recipients this will help plant more than 360 trees in communities across Colorado.
+The Colorado Tree Coalition awarded nearly $51,698 to 21 organizations in 2018 thanks to funding from the USFS, CSFS, CTC, the Xcel Energy Foundation and the Xcel Energy Vegetation Management Program.
+Along with matching funds provided by the grant recipients, this will help plant more than 220 trees in communities across Colorado.
 Each of these projects allowed residents the opportunity to make a difference in their community with a combined total of 3,117 hours of volunteer service.
 CTC grants are made possible through the support of the USDA Forest Service, the Colorado State Forest Service, Xcel Energy Foundation, Xcel Energy Vegetation Management, Colorado Public Radio and our Colorado Tree Coalition members and supporters.
 Since 1991 the Colorado Tree Coalition has awarded 501 grants totaling over $844,000.
 These grants have been matched with over $7.8 million in community money and/or time.
 As a result of these grants over 74,110 trees have been planted throughout the state.